 - a sense of marvel at how you managed to live a functional life on that income

 In my case, a large part of it went as rent in the apartment I shared with two friends.
 A chunk for petrol for my pride and joy, a Kawasaki Bajaj Caliber motorcycle.
 Utility bills, domestic help, laundry, groceries.
-Add the odd dinner out, movies over the weekend and I was close to hitting the minimum balance in my savings account by the end of the month, just before the next credit came in and I started again.
+Add the odd dinner out, movies over the weekend and I was close to hitting the minimum balance in my savings account by the end of the month, just before the next credit came in and I started again (had things like a Sam’s Club promo code existed, I would have jumped at the chance to get some savings on the everyday things we needed).

 Over time though, that income went up, usually through year-end raises, ardently celebrated at the favourite hangout.
 I “adjusted” to the added income in many little ways.
 By increasing the frequency of shopping for clothes, buying the box set of of my favourite music albums and so on.
 Like it says in the 2nd cure, the “necessary expenses” crept up to match my (modestly) growing income.